-While you're basting your roasted turkey, prepping your pies, and getting your Thanksgiving menu together, it might occur to you that Thanksgiving is a little later than usual this year.
+While you're putting the finishing touches on your turkey recipes, prepping your pies, and getting your Thanksgiving menu together, it might occur to you that Thanksgiving is a little later than usual this year.
 And you'd be right!
 After all, "What day is Thanksgiving?" and "When is Thanksgiving?" are always questions that holiday enthusiasts Google.
 Well, this year, the month of November begins on a Sunday, which means the fourth Thursday of the month falls on Nov.
 26. So Thanksgiving is on November 26, 2020.
-As it turns out, there's a reason why Thanksgiving is so late this year—and it's downright historic.
+As it turns out, there's a reason why Thanksgiving is so late this year—and it's based in the history of Thanksgiving.
 In fact, the story dates all the way back to 1939 when Franklin Roosevelt decided to shake up the tradition a bit in the name of capitalism.

 Thanksgiving had been celebrated on the last Thursday of the month since the time of Abraham Lincoln.
 But according to TIME, during 1939, the calendar had been unusual, as the month started on a Wednesday, so there were five Thursdays as opposed to four.

 To restore some order, Roosevelt moved the national holiday to the second-to-last Thursday of the month (a change that many were unhappy with).
 Instead of focusing on the negative, Roosevelt attempted to justify his decision with a pro-shopping response: merchants would now have a holiday further from Christmas to allow for more shopping time.
 In a way, this birthed the consumer craze known as Black Friday nearly 80 years ago.